 Maintenance of the terrarium is a daily, weekly, and monthly affair.

 - Daily water bowls are visually inspected and disinfected/replaced when polluted with substrate or fecal matter using an appropriate disinfectant (see more on disinfectants below).

 - It’s also recommended to replace water each time an animal has defecated in the terrarium weather the water appears to be polluted or not.
 The water may have been contaminated in the process and it may not be visual to the keeper.

 - Otherwise, water bowls are disinfected and replaced once weekly.

 - Spot cleaning is also a daily task.
-Any fecal material found in the cage is removed and disposed.
+Any fecal material found in the terrarium is removed and disposed.
 Any substrate that is polluted by fecal material is discarded as well.

 - Substrate replacement depends on the substrate type used for your boa.
 Paper products such as paper towel or newspaper are to be replaced immediately upon defecation.
 In the case of mulch substrates, our suggestion is to replace the mulch every two to three months, depending on the condition of the substrate.

-- Choosing an appropriate disinfectant to clean your reptiles water bowls, cage, and accessories is essential.
+- Choosing an appropriate disinfectant to clean your reptiles water bowls, terrarium, and accessories is essential.
 A popular product in the pet trade today is F10 Disinfectant.
 I’ve used and recommended this product.